-ULT 15 And Yahweh, the God of their fathers, sent to them by the hand of his messengers, rising early and sending, because he had compassion on his people and on his dwelling. the wrath of Yahweh arose against his people Here the word "arose" refers to beginning an action.
+the wrath of Yahweh arose against his people Here the word "arose" refers to beginning an action.
 Yahweh punishing his people in his anger is spoken of as if his wrath were a person who acted against them.
-Alternate translation: "in his wrath, Yahweh began to punish his people" (See: Metaphor) ULT 16 But they were deriding the messengers of God, and despising his words, and mocking his prophets, until the wrath of Yahweh went up against his people, until there was no healing. there was no help for it This idiom means that nobody could do anything to prevent what happened.
-Alternate translation: "there was no way to avoid it" (See: Idiom) God brought on them the king of the Chaldeans, who The idiom "brought on them" means to cause to attack with his army.
-Alternate translation: "God caused the king of the Chaldeans to attack them, and he" (See: Idiom) who killed their young men with the sword ULT 17 And he brought up against them the king of the Chaldeans, and he killed their young men with the sword in the house of their holy place, and he did not spare a young man or a virgin, old or aged.
-All he gave into his hand.
-The king probably did not personally kill their young men.
+Alternate translation: "in his wrath, Yahweh began to punish his people" (See: Metaphor (p.944)) (See: Metaphor (p.944)) there was no help for it This idiom means that nobody could do anything to prevent what happened.
+Alternate translation: "there was no way to avoid it" (See: Idiom (p.936)) (See: Idiom (p.936)) God brought on them the king of the Chaldeans, who The idiom "brought on them" means to cause to attack with his army.
+Alternate translation: "God caused the king of the Chaldeans to attack them, and he" (See: Idiom (p.936)) who killed their young men with the sword The king probably did not personally kill their young men.
 Rather, his army killed them.
-Alternate translation: "whose army killed their young men with swords" (See: Metonymy) God gave them all into his hand Here "hand" is a metonym for the power to defeat them.
-Alternate translation: "God allowed the Chaldean army to defeat them" (See: Metonymy) the house of God ... the house of Yahweh The word "house" represents the temple.
-Alternate translation: "the temple of God ... the temple of Yahweh" (See: Metonymy) ULT 18 All the items of the house of God, great things and small things, and the treasures of the house of Yahweh, and the treasures of the king and his chiefs-the entirety he brought to Babylon.
-They burned down "They" refers to the Babylonian soldiers.
+Alternate translation: "whose army killed their young men with swords" (See: Metonymy (p.950)) (See: Metonymy (p.950)) God gave them all into his hand Here "hand" is a metonym for the power to defeat them.
+Alternate translation: "God allowed the Chaldean army to defeat them" (See: Metonymy (p.950)) (See: Metonymy (p.950)) the house of God & the house of Yahweh The word "house" represents the temple.
+Alternate translation: "the temple of God ... the temple of Yahweh" (See: Metonymy (p.950)) They burned down "They" refers to the Babylonian soldiers.